 - iGEM (LM3691) - 2013-2020.
 TU Delft team for the international Genetically Engineered Machines competition; multi-disciplinary with participants from LST, NB, AP and various other programs - May-October.

 Each year the team participates in the iGEM competition in Boston.
-The last four teams have been very successful:
+The last seven teams have been very successful: